R221/InspiredSpaceBlog/_posts/2018-12-08-Astrobee:-The-Space-Roomba.md

-# NASA made a cubic Roomba that does more than just clean.
+# NASA made a cubic Roomba that does more than just clean

 Imagine if your Roomba could do more than just clean the kitchen floor-- what if it could also find and put away all your spoons; determine if the dog's barking is too loud (it is) and also set the table's forks using... *magnetism*?